12 Tips to Avoid Kitchen Fires (and What to Do if One Occurs)

 The Grim Statistics on Cooking Fires

-- One-third of those killed by these fires were sleeping at the time.
+- More than one-quarter of those killed by these fires were sleeping at the time.

-- The most fires due to cooking occur on Thanksgiving, followed by Christmas Day and Christmas Eve.
+- The most fires due to cooking occur on Thanksgiving, followed by Christmas Eve and Christmas Day.

 And if you’re reluctant to dial 911 for a cooking flare-up, consider this: More than half of all non-fatal cooking fire injuries occurred when people tried to fight the fire themselves.